 When Dubai-based Canadian Nancy Zabaneh moved from corporate banking to the wellness world, it was a deep dive.
 She’s a Kundalini yoga instructor and a compassionate inquiry therapist, practicing a psychotherapeutic approach founded by the Canadian physician, author, speaker and addiction specialist Dr Gabor Maté.

 People usually think of drugs or alcohol when they think of addiction.
-But as Nancy explains, whatever we use to escape from pain is an addiction.
+But as Nancy explains, the addiction is really whatever we use to escape from pain.

 “When we use it repeatedly, to the extent that something else is happening,” she says, “our relationships are affected, our bodies are not serving us in the same way anymore, our minds are not working in the way that we would like them to work, then this is already having a negative impact.”